Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Results and discussion

-Figure~\ref{fig6}(c) presents constant-energy isocontours of the premultiplied $f$--$k_x$ wall-pressure spectra for the four $Re_\tau$ test cases.
+Figure~\ref{fig8}(c) presents constant-energy isocontours of the premultiplied $f$--$k_x$ wall-pressure spectra for the four $Re_\tau$ test cases.
 All of them are computed via the space-time Fourier transform of the corresponding ${\rho}_{{p_w}{p_w}}$ using Eq.~(\ref{Spectra2d_formula}).
 The most energetic band of each $f$--$k_x$ wall-pressure spectrum corresponds to the convective ridge [see schematic in Fig.~\ref{fig1}(c)].
 Here, we compare the spectral contours relative to both the inner- ($U^+_{c,i} = 10$) and outer-scaled ($U_{c,o} = 0.75U_\infty$) convection velocity scalings.
-At $Re_{\tau}$ $\approx$ 1400, the $p_w$-spectra contours are the same as those plotted previously in Fig.~\ref{fig4}(b), wherein the convective ridge already leans towards the $U_{c,o}$ scaling.
+At $Re_{\tau}$ $\approx$ 1400, the $p_w$-spectra contours are the same as those plotted previously in Fig.~\ref{fig6}(b), wherein the convective ridge already leans towards the $U_{c,o}$ scaling.
 As $Re_{\tau}$ increases, the convective ridge shifts further beyond the $U_{c,o}$ reference line.
 Meanwhile, the $U_{c,i}$ scaling gradually decreases in significance as it shifts beyond the convective ridge with increasing $Re_{\tau}$.
-This trend reflects the increasing dominance of large-scale motions, as well as the decreasing spatial measurement resolution (leading to a greater range of unresolved small scales).
+This trend reflects the increasing large-scale contributions to $\overline{p^2_w}^+$ with increasing $Re_{\tau}$, in conjunction with a marginal drop in measurement spatial resolution.